Punch which sent Spanish student to hospital in street brawl was 'pre-emptive strike' court hears

 Fred Edwards, 21, of Cowley Road, East Oxford, claims he acted 'in self defence' after a fight inside the Emporium nightclub spilled out onto the street, leading to a brawl in the city centre in the early hours of December 16.

-The Oxford Brookes University property and planning student is alleged to have inflicting grievous bodily harm on Carlos Casas before assaulting Manuel Soler by kicking him.
+The Oxford Brookes University property and planning student is alleged to have inflicted grievous bodily harm on Carlos Casas before assaulting Manuel Soler by kicking him.

 Defending, Lucy Tapper, told the jury of eight women and four men at his trial at Oxford Crown Court yesterday that Edwards was left with no other choice when he punched Carlos near to the Halifax at Queen Street.